-To code the Shocked cat make sure it is selected - it will have a blue box around it (as shown in Figure 64) and all the code you have written will have disappeared from the coding area.
+To code the Ghost make sure it is selected - it will have a blue box around it (as shown in Figure 64) and all the code you have written will have disappeared from the coding area.
 Don't worry; it is still there.
-Toggle between Shocked cat and Cat1 and you will see your code still exists.
+Toggle between Ghost and Cat1 and you will see your code still exists.